I made Azul, because we deserve better than Rojo

 What I took from Rojo

-• Package Manager support: Azul lets you use Wally, pesde or any other package manager to manage your dependencies, and it will sync them to Studio properly.
+- Package Manager support: Azul lets you use Wally, pesde or any other package manager to manage your dependencies, and it will sync them to Studio properly.

-• Filesystem -> Studio: Azul still supports the workflow of pushing projects from your filesystem to Studio, so it can still be used as a build tool if that's what you want.
+- Filesystem -> Studio: Azul still supports the workflow of pushing projects from your filesystem to Studio, so it can still be used as a build tool if that's what you want.
 Turns out build tools aren't evil!

 Closing thoughts

 My goal with this project was to make something that I wanted to use, and I think I succeeded.
-Azul is a tool that I use every day to make my games, and it has significantly improved my workflow.
+Azul is the tool I use every day to make my games, and it has significantly improved my workflow.
 It's not perfect, and it still has some rough edges, but it's a tool that I enjoy using, and that's all that matters to me.

 However, I also hope that Azul can be a catalyst for change in the Roblox development community.
 I hope that it can inspire other developers to think outside the box, to challenge the status quo, and to create tools that are better suited for their needs.